 Budget: There are several sub-par motels here, read some reviews before you book.
 A B&B will be a much more pleasant choice.

 Mid-range: You’ll find all the common hotel chains here: Best Western, Quality, La Quinta Inn, Howard Johnson, Holiday Inn, Wyndham, Four Points by Sheraton, etc. The best ones:

 High-end: Just like on the Canadian side, there aren’t any truly luxurious hotels around here, but the Giacomo boutique hotel stands out.
 All three options are still under $200 per night.

-Stay at an Airbnb and cook for yourself!
+How to stay at an Airbnb and cook for yourself!

-Having a kitchen and being able to cook for myself is always the biggest draw for me to stay at an Airbnb, and after two visits to Niagara Falls with a number of disappointing restaurant visits there (read: overpriced and forgettable meals), I’d stay at an Airbnb on my next visit.
+Having a kitchen and being able to cook for myself is always the biggest draw for me to stay in an Airbnb, and after two visits to Niagara Falls with a number of disappointing restaurant visits there (read: overpriced and forgettable meals), I’d stay in an Airbnb on my next visit.
 There are a number of rooms and entire apartments listed on the website on both the Canadian and the U.S. site, starting at $30.

 Use my referral link to sign up for Airbnb and get up to $30 off your first booking!

 Have you been to Niagara Falls?
 What is your take on this hot topic, Niagara Falls American Side or Canadian Side?
 If you have tips and recommendations how travelers can maximize their experience, feel free to share them in the comments below!